slowernews/wisdom-tldr/chapters/chapter_3_action.md

 “It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent.”

 > *'At Berkshire there has never been a master plan.
 Anyone who wanted to do it, we fired because it takes on a life of its own and doesn’t cover new reality.
 We want people taking into account new information' -- Charlie Munger*

-Detailed 5-year plans (that will clearly be wrong) are as disastrous as overly-general five year plans (which can never be wrong).

 “Know the big ideas in the big disciplines and use them routinely-- all of them, not just a few.”